Frequently Asked Questions

 What are your hours of operation for snow removal?

 Generally, snow removal units will not operate between the hours of 8:00 PM to 4:00 AM during a snow emergency.
 See Code of Ordinances.

 What is Right-of-Way?

 The Road Department possesses an easement in order to maintain the road for public usage.
 The amount of right-of-way varies from road to road.
 If you need to know a specific ROW for a road, please call the office at 641-828-2225.
-Landowners may not place or cause to be placed, an obstruction within any county right-of-way per code.
+Landowners may not place or cause to be placed, an obstruction within any county right-of-way per Iowa Code.